Pyrola americana

 Pyrola americana, the American wintergreen, is a plant species native to Canada and the United States.

-It has been reported from every Canadian province from Newfoundland to Manitoba, as well as from St. Pierre & Miquelon plus the northeastern US from Maine south along the Appalachian Mountains to extreme northeastern Tennessee.
-It also occurs in all the Great Lakes states and in the Black Hills of South Dakota.
-It grows in moist forests up to an elevation of 2100 m.
+Description

 Pyrola americana is a small herb rarely more than 4 cm tall, spreading by means of underground rhizomes.
 Leaves are round to egg-shaped, up to 8 cm long, usually dark green with whitish tissue along the veins.
 Flowers are white to pinkish.
 Fruit is a dry capsule about 4 mm across.

+Distribution and habitat

+It has been reported from every Canadian province from Newfoundland to Manitoba, as well as from St. Pierre & Miquelon plus the northeastern US from Maine south along the Appalachian Mountains to extreme northeastern Tennessee.
+It also occurs in all the Great Lakes states and in the Black Hills of South Dakota.
+It grows in moist forests up to an elevation of 2100 m.